 Since 0.4.x version Sunshine uses org.tatools group ID.
 If you need the earlier version please use io. github.tatools instead.

 CHAPTER 4

 Entry points

-An entry point is a Java class which is configured for a JAR and will be used when is executed.
+An entry point is a Java class which is configured for a JAR and will be used when java -jar my.jar is executed.